DaffaKhalishHP/RecommenderSystemPukulEnam/readmepython.md

 ![Precision Score Metrics](https://github.com/DaffaKhalishHP/RecommenderSystemPukulEnam/assets/72967822/9d551e1d-49b1-487a-835b-198ed9c0a459)

-To Compile the model we use Binary Crossentropy with Adam Optimizer, to calculate the metrics we use default Precision Metrics from tensorflow, the reason is we want the model can label True Positive more and we want to compare it to True Negative
+We compile the model using the Binary Crossentropy loss function and the Adam optimizer.
+For evaluating the model, we use the default Precision metric provided by TensorFlow.
+This choice is motivated by our objective to prioritize the accurate labeling of True Positives, and we also consider comparing this metric to True Negatives.

-We Measure other Metrics such as F1 Score and Recall
+While we do measure other metrics such as F1 Score and Recall, we have determined that they are not our primary focus.
+Instead, we place greater emphasis on the Precision metric and comparing it to the True Negatives.
+By prioritizing Precision, we aim to optimize the accurate identification of True Positives in our model's predictions.

 ![F1 Score Metrics](https://github.com/DaffaKhalishHP/RecommenderSystemPukulEnam/assets/72967822/01a84710-ed6e-4ead-8ea4-279a9faada46)